aarongustafson/aaron-gustafson.com/source/_drafts/2015-11-20-speeding-things-up-with-service-worker-resource-hints-and-more.markdown

 After reading these pieces, I decided to see how much I could increase the performance of this site, especially on posts with a lot of images and embedded code samples, like [my recent post on form labels](https://www.aaron-gustafson.com/notebook/labeled-with-love/).

 To kick things off, I followed Malte’s advice and used Resource Hints to *prime the pump* for any third-party servers hosting assets I use frequently.
-I used the code Malte references in the AMP Project as my starting point.
+I used the code Malte references in the AMP Project as my starting point and [added two new methods (`preconnect` and `prefetch`) to my global `AG` object](https://github.com/aarongustafson/aarongustafson.github.io/blob/source/source/_javascript/main/resource-hints.js).
+With that library code in place, I can call those methods as necessary from within my other JavaScript files.
+Here’s a simplified extract from [my Disqus integration script](https://github.com/aarongustafson/aarongustafson.github.io/blob/source/source/_javascript/post/disqus.js):

+{% gist 7f05709cca9293e4efea resource-hints-sample.js embed %}

+While a minor addition, the speed improvement in [supporting browsers](http://caniuse.com/#search=resource%20hints) was noticeable.[^1]

+With that in the bag, I set about making my first Service Worker.
+I started off gently, using Dean’s piece as a guide.
+I added a WebP conversion bit to [my image processing Gulp task](https://github.com/aarongustafson/aarongustafson.github.io/blob/source/tasks/gulp/images.js) to get the files in place and then I created the Service Worker.
+By default, [Dean’s code](https://gist.github.com/deanhume/c04478df744ce833925c#file-client-hints-service-worker-js) appears to convert *all* JPG and PNG requests to WebP responses, so I set it up to limit the requests to only those files being requested directly from my server (since it’s the only one I control):

+[^1]: Sadly I forgot to run some speed tests prior to rolling out this change and I didn’t feel like rolling back the site, so I don’t have solid numbers for you.
+That said, it seemed to shave nearly 2 seconds off of the load time on heavy pages like the post I mentioned.